zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

 By the end of this guide, you'll be able to:

-- Run the Docker container in various configuration modes:
-  - No persistence
+- Perform a quick test without persistence
-  - Persistence to volume mount
+- Persist data to a volume
-  - Set the admin password
+- Set the admin password with an environmental variable
 - Override self-signed API gateway certificates
-- Configure user access to the container
+- Configure user access to the container using an `.htpasswd` file.

 ---

 ## What You Need

 - A working version of [Docker](https://docs.docker.com/get-docker/)
-- Your NGINX Instance Manager subscription's JSON Web Token
+- Your NGINX Instance Manager subscription's JSON Web Token, available from [MyF5](https://my.f5.com/manage/s/subscriptions)

 ---